-As will be specified in the applicable prospectus supplement, we may issue units comprised of one or more of the other securities described in this prospectus in any combination and offer such units to the public.
+As will be specified in the applicable prospectus supplement, we may issue units comprised of one or more of the other securities described in this prospectus in any combination.
 Each unit may also include debt obligations of third parties, such as U.S. Treasury securities.
 Each unit will be issued so that the holder of the unit is also the holder of each security included in the unit.
 Thus, the holder of a unit will have the rights and obligations of a holder of each included security.
 The prospectus supplement will describe:

-- the designation and terms of the units and of the securities comprising the units, including whether and under what circumstances the securities comprising the units may be held or transferred separately; - a description of the terms of any unit agreement governing the units; - · a description of the provisions for the payment, settlement, transfer or exchange of the units; and - whether the units will be issued in fully registered or global form.
+- the designation and terms of the units and of the securities comprising the units, including whether and under what circumstances the securities comprising the units may be held or transferred separately; - a description of the terms of any unit agreement governing the units; - a description of the provisions for the payment, settlement, transfer or exchange of the units; and - whether the units will be issued in fully registered or global form.

+We have no intention to issue third party securities as units in the foreseeable future.
 We will ensure that any issuance of third party securities other than U.S. Treasuries complies with SEC interpretive guidance.